Buying guide

 AI summary

-Considering a home with roughcast cladding, also known as stucco?
-Be aware of the risks.
-This material, popular in the 1990s and 2000s, is now strongly associated with New Zealand's leaky homes issue.
+When considering a home with roughcast cladding (stucco), buyers should be cautious.
+Popular in the 1990s and 2000s, this material is now strongly associated with leaky homes in New Zealand.

-Water can get trapped behind the cladding, leading to significant damage and high maintenance costs.
-This reputation can also negatively impact the property's resale value.
-To protect your investment, always get an independent building inspection to assess the cladding's condition before making an offer.
+The primary risk is water getting trapped behind the cladding, which can lead to significant maintenance problems and negatively impact the property's value.
+To protect your investment, it is essential to get an independent building inspection to identify any potential issues before making an offer.

 What is cladding and what does it do?